bling/dotvim/README.md

 # bling.vim

-A highly tuned Vim distribution that will blow your socks off!
+A highly tuned vim distribution that will blow your socks off!

 ## introduction

 this is my personal vim distribution that i have tweaked over time and evolved from a simple vanilla vimrc configuration to a full-blown distribution that it is today.

-while it is quite easy to install this distribution (i designed it that way for me to easily switch between computers), i actually recommend that you don't use it verbatim.  configuring a vimrc from scratch was an incredibly awesome experience and i want you to experience it too.  take a look at my vimrc for ideas, as well as the credits section.

 ## installation